Product Version: 6.5.X.X

 Run the following command to list available updates:

-If you receive error codes, these must be resolved first before proceeding with patch remediation.
+If error codes appear, they must be resolved before proceeding with patch remediation.

 Step 3: Verify Disk Space Availability

-Insufficient disk space, especially on the C: drive or the System Reserved partition, can cause patches to fail.
+Insufficient disk space—especially on the C: drive or the System Reserved partition—can cause patch installation to fail.

-Ensure enough space is available to download and install updates.
+Ensure adequate space is available for downloading and installing updates.

 Step 4: Understand Common Failure Reasons